English-591 · Topics in Pedagogy

 A Final Invitation

 This is not the end of our learning.
 It is the beginning of our practice.
-Classrooms have been sites of colonial violence—and they have been spaces of radical possibility.
-Your task is to build with intention, imagine without limits, and create what must live.
 Teach with courage.
 Practice solidarity.
 Demand the impossible.

 CLASS